-is a complex conceptual first-person adventure game with a few action elements, developed by the guys at Ice-Pick Lodge
+Pathologic is a complex conceptual first-person adventure game with some action elements, developed by Russian indie studio Ice-Pick Lodge.

 The game works on a strict time table--5 seconds of real time being equal to 1 minute of game time; at the start of the 24 hours that make up a day (the 24 hours will not always start at midnight) the player is given a main objective to complete.
 That main objective must be completed, if it is not the game will end when the next day starts.
 However in addition to that main objective, the player will be constantly seeking out, or having thrust upon them, additional quests given by the denizens of the Steppe; while these quests will not end the game if they are not completed, they are almost as vital as the main objective due to the benefits they will bring the player character.